 Teachers will be cautious not to expose children to mathematical concepts which they have not yet learnt how to do and understand what they mean.

-Through the well-planned and thoughtful teaching of science and scientific skills, children will leave with a good understanding of how the natural world works and the tools to carry out scientific experiments.
+Through the well-planned and thoughtful teaching of science and scientific skills, children will leave Wivelsfield with a good understanding of how the natural world works and the tools to carry out scientific experiments in Key Stage 3 and beyond.
 Alongside this, children have the confidence and resilience to raise questions and are inquisitive about the natural world.

 Cookies are small data files that are placed on your computer or mobile device when you visit a website.
 Cookies are widely used by online service providers in order to (for example) make their websites or services work, or to work more efficiently, as well as to provide reporting information.

 Cookies set by the website owner or service provider (in this case, eSchools) are called “first party cookies”.
 Cookies set by parties other than the website owner are called “third party cookies”.
 Third party cookies enable third party features or functionality to be provided on or through the website or service you are using (such as advertising, interactive content and analytics).
 The third parties that set these third party cookies can recognise your computer both when it visits the website or service in question and also when it visits certain other websites or services.